 Origins of the Berlin Wall

-After World War II, Germany was divided into four occupation zones controlled by the Allied forces: the United States, the Soviet Union, Great Britain, and France.
-The division extended to the capital city, Berlin, which was also split into four sectors.
-However, tensions between the Soviets and the West grew over time, leading to the complete severance of communication and travel between East and West Berlin.
+After World War II, Germany was divided into four occupation zones controlled by the Allied forces: which include; United States, Soviet Union, Great Britain, and France.
+The division also reached down to the capital of the country, Berlin where it was also split into four different sectors.
+Nevertheless, the relation between the Soviets and the west began to deteriorate and in the end all form of interaction and contact between East and West Berlin were cut off.

 The Cold War Context

-The construction of the Berlin Wall began on August 13, 1961.
-It consisted of a massive concrete wall with guard towers, barbed wire fencing, and a “death strip” in between.
-The death strip was a cleared area where anyone attempting to escape would be at high risk of being detected and shot by border guards.
-The entire structure acted as an impenetrable barrier, preventing East Germans from fleeing to the West.
+The building of the Berlin Wall was started in the year August 13, 1961.
+It comprised of a very large concrete wall with raised guard towers, an elevated barbed wire fence and a ‘death strip’ between the two.
+Death strip was a paved space in which anyone trying to evade the guards would likely be seen, and thus shot by border guards.
+The entire structure then became a blockade to ensure that the East Germans did not access the West.

 Escalation of Tensions

-Prior to the wall’s construction, a significant number of East Germans had been migrating to West Germany through Berlin.
-This brain drain deeply concerned the Soviet Union, as it resulted in a loss of skilled workers and professionals.
-To halt this massive migration, the East German government and its Soviet allies decided to build a physical barrier.
+Before the construction of the wall, the number of East Germans who had travelled to West Germany via Berlin has always been high.
+This brain drain posed deep concern to the Soviet Union because it led to loss of skilled man power.
+To stop this huge drain, the East German government and its Soviet comrades decided to construct a wall.

-Impact of the Berlin Wall on the Cold War
+Relation of the construction of the Berlin Wall to the Cold War

 Symbolic Significance